scalio/flutter/README.md

 Bazel has proven support of all Djinni oriented platforms, so we want to consider creation of Bazel build rules for Djinni interface definition files.

-While we intially met certain limitations, now we got it workaround and have working proof of concept build rules with the power of Bazel's  [repository_rules](https://docs.bazel.build/versions/master/skylark/repository_rules.html).
+While we initially met certain limitations, now we got it workaround and have working proof of concept build rules with the power of Bazel's  [repository_rules](https://docs.bazel.build/versions/master/skylark/repository_rules.html).

 #### Links and Resources